 We made it back to Mount Ceder exactly according to our ETA, which allowed guests time to relax before another wonderful meal laid on by Mount Ceder.
 The meal was preceded to an informative chat on the olive industry by the farm owner and the various varieties were tasted.
 Another perfect, calm, starry night in the Cederberg ensured a sound night's sleep.

 [More lower down...]

-* SA History - Chapter 7
+* South African History - Chapter 20

-* Podcast of the week
+* Pass of the Week

 Mountain Passes South Africa is a website dedicated to the research, documentation, photographing and filming of the mountain passes of South Africa.

 Passes are classified according to provinces and feature a text description, Fact File including GPS data, a fully interactive dual-view map and a narrated YouTube video.